 Minnesota Wild defenseman Jonas Brodin is out indefinitely with a broken cheekbone, the team announced Wednesday.

-Brodin was struck in the face by a puck on Tuesday night early in the first period of a game against the Nashville Predators.
+Brodin was struck in the face by a puck Tuesday night in the first period of a game against the Nashville Predators.

 The 20-year-old had three goals and six assists in his first 10 games this season to lead Wild defenseman in scoring.
 Last season, he had 11 points (two goals, nine assists) as a rookie.